 Inspect display or smart phone app: Most charging networks supply a smart phone app through which you can monitor the charging session, among other functions.
 In most cases you can monitor the session from any distance, thanks to modern data communications wizardry.

-Portable charging stations and guerrilla charging
+Portable electric car charging stations and informally charging your car

 While electricity is available everywhere, we can't always find an electric car charging station.
 Since electric cars cannot be plugged directly into a regular power outlet, we need an adapter between the power outlet and the charging socket.
 Namely, we need a portable electric car charging station.

 This is covered in: Can you drive an electric car away from charging network coverage areas?